 Can it be used by all businesses?

-In general, payment gateways are used by all businesses who accept card payments, whether in-person or online.
+In general, payment gateways are used by all businesses who accept card or check payments, whether in-person or online.
 Without this functionality, the merchant has no way to approve the transaction or receive the funds from the purchase.
 A high risk payment gateway is the same as other gateways, but generally includes higher fees to cover the risks associated with their business.

 Can it be used internationally?